epimorphics/ukhpi/README.md

 ## Running the complete HMLR suite locally

-Then entire HLMR suite of applications can be run locally as individualrails servers in `development` mode as noted [above](#running-the-app-locally-in-dev-mode); however, when deployed, the HMLR applications will be docker images and run behind a reverse proxy to route to
+Then entire HLMR suite of applications can be run locally as individual rails servers in `development` mode as noted [above](#running-the-app-locally-in-dev-mode); however, when deployed, the HMLR applications will be docker images and run behind a reverse proxy to route to